BestTimesToVisit.com Logo

 money

 While credit cards are becoming more accepted, cash is still king in many smaller towns and rural establishments.
-Always have some Japanese Yen on hand for local markets, smaller restaurants, and bus fares.
-ATMs in convenience stores like 7-Eleven are your best bet for withdrawing cash with foreign cards.
+Always carry some yen with you, especially for smaller purchases at local markets or independent restaurants.
+ATMs at convenience stores like 7-Eleven or Japan Post are usually the easiest places for foreigners to withdraw cash.

 safety